EvgeniiTitov/defect_detection/README.txt

 - 2 pillars can potentially get generated
 - Not well optimized line filtering algorithm

-15.04
-Review and complete your webdev course + HTML
-Merging issue

 SERVER:
 One endpoint - sorter.
 N number of parallel pipelines that all have access to the database.